abbasiam77/mpra-sequence-compare/README.md

 - A **reference sequence FASTA file** (original sequences without adaptors)
 - An **MPRA sequence FASTA file** (with adaptors attached)

-The tool automatically detects adaptor sequences added to the MPRA sequences and reports:
+The tool automatically detects adaptor sequences added to the MPRA sequences and generates a detailed comparison report that includes:

-- The detected adaptor sequences (forward and reverse)
+- Detected adaptor sequences (forward and reverse)
 - Total mismatches and insertions/deletions excluding adaptor regions
 - Number of sequences containing adaptor ends
+- Summary statistics useful for quality control in MPRA experiments

 ---

 ## Features

 - Automatic adaptor detection based on longest common prefixes and suffixes
-- Detailed mismatch and indel counts excluding adaptors
+- Accurate mismatch and indel counts, excluding adaptor regions
-- Command-line or Jupyter Notebook usage friendly
+- Supports usage both as a standalone Python script and inside Jupyter notebooks
-- Written in Python using Biopython
+- Built using Python and Biopython for reliable sequence handling

 ---